SimulatedANeal/carpedm/docs/source/guides/usage.rst

 ~~~~~~~~~~~~~~~
 There is some sample data provided, accessed as follows::

-    from carpedm.data import SAMPLE as PATH_TO_SAMPLE_DATA
+    from carpedm.data import sample as PATH_TO_SAMPLE_DATA

 This small dataset is useful for getting started and debugging purposes.